AMWA-TV/nmos-parameter-registers/transports/README.md

 - Each entry SHOULD provide a link to a specification for the transport, as well as identifying the AMWA IS-04 API Versions for which the entry is applicable.
 - Additions and updates to this parameter register are to be submitted via a Pull Request (PR) according to the [General Procedures and Criteria](../README.md#general-procedures-and-criteria).

-Manufacturers MAY use their own namespaces to indicate transports which are not defined within the NMOS namespace at a particular API version, but should support be added in a future version the NMOS variant MUST be used when upgrading to that API version.
+Manufacturers MAY use their own namespaces to indicate transports which are not currently defined within the NMOS namespace.

 ## Values